 Both options are considered the same “team” and any ability may register in either one or two day, for the junior year of birth only.
 The older age group is to register in the two day program which helps for the transition to U14 the following year.
 U12 kids ski every weekend from the beginning of December through to early April.
 Several extra days over the Christmas and Spring Break holidays are also included.

 U12 is an excellent bridge between the Big White Blazers program and the higher level of training volume of U14.
 The program is designed to develop a stable and reliable skill base that will enable a 10 or 11 year old athlete to acquire the more advanced skiing skills in the following years to come.
 On-snow time is split between technical free skiing, gate skill and drill courses, ski cross training, and of course all mountain skiing.

 The U12s have an opportunity to race against children their own age in regular style ski races - the beginning of their journey as a competitive skier.
-U12 is one of the primary (youngest) categories within the club where a dryland training component is offered as well as the on-snow program; U10 Accelerated is welcome to join too.
+U12 is one of the programs within the club where a dryland training component is offered as well as the on-snow program.
 U12 kids begin to adapt to a more competitive atmosphere where each individual is encouraged to begin pushing themselves through fun competition and quality skiing environments to continue their skill development as skiers and racers of the future.
 The primary focus of U12 is learning how to train as a ski racer – and of course… to have fun!